Outdoor Education Full Program List

 The Vertical Playground is a tweak on a climbing wall program, using mixed media (tires, rope ladders, 4x4s) instead of traditional climbing holds.
 The entire playground will sway under use making this climb a little more challenging.
 This is a great program to spice up your visit and add some personal challenge.

 It takes teamwork to move our 29-foot voyageur canoe, which can seat up to 14 people.
 Activity groups go on the water as one group after their on-land briefing session and learn that it takes rhythm and teamwork to move such a boat.
-The program is intertwined with natural history and the history of the Voyageurs and their travels across this Country.
-Games and activities make this program a great team builder, history teacher, and environmental educator.
+Games and activities make this program a great team builder and environmental educator.

 A very popular choice!
 Participants will learn about the safety procedures of the course, the importance of support and encouragement, and about defining success and failure for themselves.
-From the top of the High Ropes Course, participants will be clipped into the zipline system by one of our trained staff.
-Participants make the leap themselves and enjoy the ride!
+Participants will be clipped into the zipline system by one of our trained staff.
+Participants make the leap from the zipline tower themselves and enjoy the ride!
 Participants must be in Grade 6 or older to participate in the zipline.

 This game is focused on team building and can be done with the entire group at once.
 Small groups bid on interesting items that will eventually be used to build an egg protection device!
 Each team builds a device that is tested at the end of the session to see if the egg will survive a drop.